 Once the frosting has been completed, you are ready to frost your layer cake!
 Don’t overthink this step.
-While I love to bake, I typically struggle with the decoration portion of it.
-The frosting is thick and creamy, which makes for the perfect consistency for an east frosting job.
+While I love to bake, I typically struggle with the decoration portion of it, which is why I love my chocolate pumpkin bundt cake that requires no decorating!
+However, this frosting is thick and creamy, which makes for the perfect consistency for an east frosting job.

 It may not look super elegant, but I find that the best homemade cakes are more about the taste than the look.
 I still think you’ll be surprised at how good this icing looks when it’s applied.
 For a fancier finish, you can grate a chocolate bar over the cake to create chocolate flakes.

 And that’s it!
 Let me know what you think down in the comments below.

 P.S.
 If you want less chocolate, you can use my Joe-Joe’s Buttercream Frosting for a little variety.

 - 1/2 C (50g) Cocoa Powder

 - 3/4 tsp Kosher Salt